second-breakfast/second-breakfast.github.io/_posts/2019-1-9-sam-harris-revelation.markdown

 In a few different places across the web, the intellectual Sam Harris has repeated a particular argument against the idea that the Bible was written by an omniscient being.
 In this précis, I want to unpack that argument into some digestible premises, and consider a few different ways they could be interpreted.
 I’ll conclude by showing where I think the argument goes wrong.

 ### Improving the Bible
-The following transcript from one of Harris’ interviews is a good summary of the argument I’m talking about:
+The following transcript from one of Harris’ interviews is a good summary of the argument:

 > The fact that you and I could improve the Bible with very little thought (just take out the worst passages that have no possible redeemable content this year or, I would argue, any other year, and the Bible is already improved), […] the fact that we can edit it to anyone’s advantage, is a problem for the idea that this was written by an omniscient being and not to be superseded by any human effort, now or generations from now.<sup>1</sup>